-4. Eliminate Certain Foods Rather Than Restricting Calories: It’s best to focus on what kind of foods to eliminate rather than how much to eliminate.
-When watching what you eat, focus on cutting back on anything that’s processed.
+Eliminate Certain Foods Rather Than Restricting Calories: It’s better to focus on what kind of foods to eliminate rather than how much to eliminate.
+Begin by cutting back on anything that’s processed.
 If its not a food you recognize or it took more than 5 ingredients to make then you shouldn’t eat it.
-As difficult as it may sound, I would eliminate the 3 foods most likely to cause an allergy: gluten (wheat), dairy and soy.
-You should shed 3-5lbs of water retention in the first week alone from eliminating these items.
-After you reach your weight loss goals, slowly introduce them back in and see how your body responds to each one of them.

-5. Limit Fruit Intake: Watch out for the fruits!
+Limit Fruit Intake: Watch out for the fruits!
 They are nutrient dense but the sugar is something else we should focus on cutting back during these 30 days.
 Think of berries when consuming fruits and limit it to two servings a day.
-(Most fitness professionals recommend using vitamin supplements whenever trying a food restrictive diet.
-Please don’t sacrifice your health to lose a few pounds!)

-6. Create a Well Balanced Plate: When planning your meals, you want to make sure you always have a protein option, a healthy fat (animal fat is okay, coconut oil, nut butters, olive oil) and plenty of non-starchy vegetables.
+Create a Well Balanced Plate: When planning your meals, you want to make sure you always have a protein option, a healthy fat and plenty of non-starchy vegetables.
 Avoid having ‘fat-free’ items.
-Again, when the body feels starved, not just from foods but also fats, it will hold on to fat.
-Not only will it keep you mentally sharp, but it will help you feel satisfied longer between meals.

 So there you have it.
 It won’t be easy, but it isn’t impossible!
 Keep in mind that if it wasn’t hard, everyone would do it.
-It’s the “hard” that makes it great.
-If you have read this post this far, I am convinced that you are great, you are motivated, and that you can do this!
-Give it a try, you have nothing to lose (but 10 pounds!) and let us know how you did.
+Give it a try, you have nothing to lose (but 10 pounds) and let us know how you did!